salmanharitsi/submission-garuda-cyber/README.md

 This project is developed as part of a test assignment for the MSIB program by PT.
 Garuda Cyber Indonesia.
 The project focuses on creating a referral program where users can earn points for referring new users.
 Below are the details of the project.

-## Referral Program API
+## Referral Program

-This project is a backend API service for managing a referral system, built using Laravel 11.
+This project is a Web services for managing a referral system, built using Laravel 11.
 The API provides functionalities for user registration, referral tracking, and points management.

 ### Features